Tuition and Financing

 Tuition and Fees

-Tuition for the entire program in 2017-2018 was $80,404.
-Total costs, including university fees, books, room, board, transportation, medical insurance, and other personal expenses in 2017-2018 were estimated to be $111,139.
-Please visit the School’s website for a more complete list of tuition and fees.
+Total costs, including university fees, books, room, board, transportation, medical insurance, and other personal expenses during the 2019-2020 academic year are estimated to be $119,354.
+Please visit the SIPA website for a more complete list of tuition, fees and other estimated expenses.